We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Dryer sheets effectively soften clothes, reduce static cling, and add fragrance.

 - Dryer sheets are easy to use.
-Simply place one into the dryer before you start the cycle.
+All you have to do is place one into the dryer before you start the cycle.

 - There are claims that dryer sheets contain toxic chemicals that can irritate your skin and cause other serious illnesses after continuous exposure.